-US stocks traded lower as strong jobs report chilled chances of an interest rate cut
+US stocks curb losses as investors weigh jobs report, future Fed cut

 CLICK HERE TO GET THE FOX BUSINESS APP

-In Europe, London's FTSE slipped 0.5 percent, Germany's DAX is down 0.6 percent and France's CAC was down 0.6 percent.
+European markets closed lower.
+London's FTSE slipped 0.7 percent, Germany's DAX is down 0.5 percent and France's CAC was down 0.5 percent.